Living in Hong Kong and want some practical tips to make your life easier? We are here to help.

 The only downside is that the site doesn’t have an English version.
 You might be working on learning your Mandarin, but unless you’re pretty advanced, navigating through this behemoth of a shopping site is going to be a challenge still.

-Generally, you can order items via Taobao either by using an agent or ordering by yourself.
+Generally, you can order items via Taobao either by using an agent or order by yourself.
 Check out our guide for using Taobao in English.

 Hong Kong has a great second-hand goods market